 He works with a unique resist dyeing technique that creates the distinct Ikat patterns.
 Though blurry in appearance, the blurriness is actually the prized symbolism of the difficulty with which the weaver has lined up the dyed yarns for the patterns to come out perfectly in the finished cloth.

-Raman Basak is the fourth generation of a family of weavers located in Phulia, West Bengal.
-He is one among the Basak community who moved to Fulia from Tangail in Bangladesh during the Bangladesh-Pakistan war in 1971.
+A fourth generation of a family of weavers located in Phulia, West Bengal, he is one among the Basak community who moved to Fulia from Tangail in Bangladesh during the Bangladesh-Pakistan war in 1971.
 His father, grandfather and great-grandfather all practised in Bangladesh and brought the craft with them to India.